 Just south of the San Francisco Bay Area in California, the small town of Gilroy is home to Gilroy Gardens, an amusement park that caters exclusively to families with young children.
 Gilroy is known for its agriculture and in particular, its garlic.

 The thrills at Gilroy Gardens are mild, with only two small coasters that aren’t even as fast as Disney’s Big Thunder Mountain.
-In fact, a number of rides have height maximums because they are intended for toddlers and preschoolers to ride alone.
+Several rides have height maximums because they are intended for toddlers and preschoolers to ride alone.
 There are a number of other low-speed attractions that families can ride together, from a carousel to paddle boats to a monorail through a butterfly garden.

-On hot days, families will also love spending time at the park’s two water playground areas, with slides of different sizes and a number of splash pads for every age.
+On hot days, families will also love spending time at the park’s two water playground areas, with slides of different sizes and several splash pads for every age.

 Adventure City, Anaheim, CA